-One of the great things about doing the Camino a second time has been all the memories that have been jarred loose, things long forgotten suddenly remembered with the visual clue if being there once again.
+One of the great things about doing the Camino a second time has been all the memories that have been jarred loose, things forgotten suddenly remembered with the visual clue.

-We are looking forward to visiting some favourite sites in Santiago de Compostela.
+We are looking forward to visiting some favorite sites in Santiago de Compostela.

 Bill and I have travelled through Leon Spain a couple of times, first as part of our walk along the Camino to Santiago de Compostella the autumn of 2013 the second visit was the summer of 2014 when we spend about three months visiting the beautiful cities of Spain.

 Leon was one city we remembered fondly during the camino, during this visit we only had one day to see the city.
 During our visit last summer we spent a week wandering the streets, enjoying the festival and seeing the historic sites.
 It is often difficult when visiting a city to find an image that hasn’t been taken, I want it to have personal meaning, and contect with people.
 I think the statue of the pilgrim sitting resting his sore feet in Plaza de San Marcos in front of the Parador “Hostal San Marcos”